Shopify/polaris-viz/README.md

 If your app is set up to consume `esnext` builds, import components where you want to use them and the styles will automatically be applied.

-If your app is not set up for `esnext`, import the styles where you import components from the libary:
+If your app is not set up for `esnext`, import the styles where you import components from the library:

 ```js
 import '@shopify/polaris-viz/styles.css';